Ceramic Braces at our Coventry & Kettering Practices

-When we talk to our patients about their dental health and wishes for their teeth and mouth, many people tell us they would love to have straighter teeth, but feel uncomfortable about how the braces would look.
-However, we can offer lots of incredibly discreet, subtle options for straightening teeth, including ceramic braces which use a translucent, clear material.
+When we talk to our patients about their dental health and wishes for their teeth and mouth or their children’s, many tell us they would love to have straighter teeth, but feel uncomfortable about how the braces would look.
+However, we can offer lots of incredibly discreet, subtle teeth straightening options, including ceramic braces which use a translucent, clear material.

 Ceramic Braces Treatment Process

-If you are considering teeth straightening treatment for yourself or your child, your dentist will be able to answer all your questions and carry out a fully assessment of your mouth so they can make a recommendation about the most suitable options for you, whether Invisalign, Fastbraces, 6 Month Smiles or ceramic braces, including timescales and costs.
+If you are considering teeth straightening treatment for yourself or your child, your dentist will be able to answer all your questions and carry out a full assessment of your mouth so they can make a recommendation about the most suitable options for you, whether Invisalign, Fastbraces, 6 Month Smiles or ceramic braces, including timescales and costs.
 If you decide to go ahead with ceramic braces you will need to return to the practice every 4-6 weeks so the dentist can check on your progress and make any adjustments needed.

 It is especially important to maintain excellent oral health during straightening treatment, so you arenâ€™t left with any marks or staining when the braces are removed.
 Regular dental hygiene appointments will help to ensure your teeth and braces are kept clean and that your new, straight smile will also be healthy and bright.